TamaraElyyan/My-Portfolio/README.md

 ## Getting Started

-Follow these instructions to set up and run Portidilio on your local machine.
+Follow these instructions to set up and run Portfolio on your local machine.

 ### Prerequisites